sjhuang26/thinking-system/README.md

 ### The temporal ping-pong game

 > TODO WARNING!
 This is insufficient.
 Density must be deliberate practiced in a particular way.

-> TODO: executive control metaphor; fuse Skinnerian operant w/curiosity; The highlighting of detail plays a transitional role (Packer >> Mapper) where the student follows a "formula of paying attention" that applies to any pair of two details (combinatorial explosion = training is more robust).
-Helps the idea of paying attention to This Thing while being motivated to precommit to One Other Thing.

 The training can be simplified into a single game, temporal ping-pong